Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 In general Marine Angels and Tangs (Surgeonfish) seem to be the most susceptible to MHLLE.

-These deficiencies along with poor water quality (which often results in poor Redox) show the most evidence for being the major cause of this affliction.
+These deficiencies along with poor water quality (which often results in poor Redox balance) show the most evidence for being the major cause of this affliction.

-As stated earlier the use of products such as Spirulina Algae , high quality additives such as Kent Marine Zoe, adding trace elements & complete buffers as well a simple and basic water changes using quality salts aids profoundly in maintaining proper mineral/vitamin levels in marine fish, especially since marine fish constantly drink the water around them which makes their body chemistry very much like that of the water around them.
+As stated earlier the use of products such as Spirulina Algae, high quality additives such as SeaChem Vitality (as a fish food soak), adding trace elements & complete buffers as well a simple and basic water changes using quality salts aids profoundly in maintaining proper mineral/vitamin levels in marine fish.
+This is especially important since marine fish constantly drink the water around them which makes their body chemistry very much like that of the water around them (somewhat of an over simplification though).

 Stray Electrical Current